yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ![png](index_files/index_29_1.png)

-## Level up - Optional
+## Level up (Optional)

-sklearn comes with a lot of data generation functions.
+`sklearn` comes with a lot of data generation functions.
 We have seen a few popular ones in this context.
-Kindly visit [This link](https://scikit-learn.org/stable/datasets/index.html) and have a look at section 5.4 to get more practice with these functions and see other similar functions.
+Kindly visit [this link](https://scikit-learn.org/stable/datasets/index.html) to look at more such functions (along with some real world datasets).

 ## Summary

-In this lesson, we looked at generating random datasets for classification and regression tasks using sklearn's built-in functions.
-We looked at some of the attributes for generating data and you are encouraged to dig deeper with the official doc. and see what else can you achieve with more parameters.
+In this lesson, we looked at generating random datasets for classification and regression tasks using `sklearn`'s built-in functions.
+We looked at some of the attributes for generating data and you are encouraged to dig deeper with the official documentation and see what else can you achieve with more parameters.
 While learning a new algorithm, these synthetic datasets help you take your focus off the domain and work only with the computational and performance aspects of the algorithm.